The EU Deforestation Regulation (EUDR) significantly changes how companies manage their supply chains to ensure products are deforestation-free.

 - Risk Mitigation: If any risk is identified, companies must take steps to mitigate it.
 This could include working more closely with suppliers, verifying geolocation data, or ensuring that certification systems are in place.
 Businesses should be cautious in over-declaring geolocations to avoid circumvention risks.

 - Submit Due Diligence Statements (DDS): Operators must submit a due diligence statement through the designated EU Information System, confirming that all necessary checks have been made and the products are deforestation-free.
+Companies must also ensure they are compliant with other EU relevant legislation when fulfilling their reporting obligations.

 Read also: Leveraging Satellite Technology for Sustainable Supply Chains